 This will cause your business to lose new customers and it counteracts your best marketing efforts.
 The current trend in websites is for them to become larger and larger, with more and more complexities.
 Unnecessary complexities in many cases, but that’s the trend in the world of website design.
 Your new site is probably much slower than your old site.

 A good rule of thumb is that every second costs you 10% or more of your potential visitors.
 We recently started working with a brand-new website that when delivered from the designers had a download speed of 54 seconds!
 The bounce rate of that new site was through the roof.
 No one wants to wait 54 seconds for the page to appear in front of them.
 We fixed that problem but it is not an uncommon isolated incident.
 Slow load times are an increasing problem.

-Test your home page here: WebPageTest.org.
-If your website is more than 4 seconds, you probably have a high bounce rate.
-Check into our Website Speed Improvement service.
+Test your home page’s download speed here: WebPageTest.org.
+If your home page takes more than 4 seconds to render, you probably have a high bounce rate.